 I love having raw, unfiltered apple cider vinegar to drink every morning.
 There are so many health benefits.
-I never drink it by itself though, I prefer to mix it with a couple other ingredients.
+I never drink it by itself though, I prefer to mix it with pineapple juice and a couple other ingredients.

 One important thing to note is that you NEVER want to drink apple cider vinegar by itself.
 It is very acidic and can burn your throat.
 Always dilute it.

 In the past, I have diluted it with just water and that was okay.
 I have also mixed it with apple juice before which was slightly better.
 But, this pineapple drink version is by far my favorite way to have my apple cider vinegar.

 I originally was introduced to this recipe from Tone It Up.
 They call it a “bombshell spell.”